FranciscoVogt/Monitoring/README.md

 tcpreplay.

 ## Pre-usage:
-Set the SDE bash at tofino, and prepare two terminals at a server connected directly to a tofino port.
+Prepare three terminals: one at Tofino, and two at the monitoring server (a server connected directly to the tofino)

+Clone the project at both environments.

+Set the SDE bash at tofino.

 ## Usage: